MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/5-exercise-save-retrieve-share-azure-spatial-anchors.md

 ## Share Azure Spatial Anchors between devices

 In this section, you'll share an anchor ID between devices.
-This procedure will allow multiple devices to query Azure for the same anchor ID, spatially aligning the anchored holograms. *Spatial alignment*&mdash;that is, seeing the same holograms in the same physical location between multiple devices&mdash;is key to local shared experiences in HoloLens 2.
+This procedure will allow multiple devices to query Azure for the same anchor ID, spatially aligning the anchored holograms. *Spatial alignment* is seeing the same holograms in the same physical location between multiple devices.
+It's key to local shared experiences in HoloLens 2.

 There are many ways to transfer anchor IDs between devices.
 In this example, you'll use a simple web service to upload and download anchor IDs between devices.